-Finance costs for the Corporation include accretion and interest expense related to the Convertible Note as described above as well as interest expense on lease liabilities resulting from the implementation of IFRS 16, Leases, in the current year.
-These costs are higher in the three and nine months ended September 30, 2019 as compared to the same periods in the previous year primarily due to the compounding interest on the principle balance of Convertible Notes.
+Finance costs for the Corporation include accretion and interest expense related to the Convertible Notes described above, transaction costs related to the 2020 Notes issued in March 2020 and interest expense on lease liabilities.
+These costs are higher than the comparable period in the previous year primarily due to the transaction costs on newly issued 2020 Notes and compounding interest on the principle balance of the 2016 Notes.